Have you added a new furry friend to your household?

 11. Consider other alternatives

-Some dogs hate being placed in a crate.
+Some dogs hate being in a crate.
 While a professional dog trainer may make them feel more comfortable, you may not have the funds or time to deal with the issue.

 The purpose of the crate is to make your dog more comfortable, not less.
 As a result, you may want to consider other alternatives.